 As part of our recruitment process, employment checks are conducted to ensure that staff members have a valid residency status.
-An example of how we do this is to check all temporary worker's visa conditions through the Visa Entitlement Verification Online system (VEVO).
+One way we do this is to check all temporary worker's visa conditions through the Visa Entitlement Verification Online system (VEVO).